blinry/ycwd/README.md

 ## Setup

+Look up how to start your terminal emulator in a specific directory.
+We're assuming that `$term` is your terminal emulator (examples: `kitty` or `foot`), and that it has a `--working-directory` option.

 You will need to find a way to find the correct process ID, how to do that depends on your compositor:

 ### niri